I’m a huge advocate of making things easy for your donors.

 It’s part of relationship building and that’s what good fundraising is all about.

-Something you can do this month (January) is to send your donors a summary of their giving for last year.
+Something you can do this month (January) is to send your donors a donation summary letter, also known as a tax summary letter, itemizing the donor’s giving for last year.

 Thank you so much for all of your support in 2010.
 It proved to be an amazing year for the families of The Restoration House and the organization as a whole.
 In 2010 we had three families transition from TRH into independence, we had two single mothers get their drivers’s license, we helped five families acquire automobiles, we helped four more mothers graduate from some form of post-secondary education, three more began new jobs, moms and kids alike donated many hours of community service to others, kids in middle and high school saw an improvement in their grades, and so much more.